Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Application: Geometric group theory

 Geometric group theory is often defined to be the study of groups as metric spaces.
 In this section we use our results to deduce various properties of groups, in particular related to topological finiteness properties.
 Recall that a cellular action of a group on a CW complex $X$ is \emph{geometric} if it is proper (meaning cell stabilizers are finite) and cocompact (meaning the orbit space is compact), and an action of a group by isometries on a metric space $X$ is \emph{geometric} if it is properly discontinuous (meaning only finitely many elements move each compact subset to a non-disjoint subset) and cocompact.

-Recall that a group is of \emph{type $F_n$} if it admits a geometric action on an $(n-1)$-connected CW complex (this is equivalent to admitting a classifying space with finite $n$-skeleton thanks to Brown's Criterion \cite{brown87}). \emph{Type $F_\infty$} means type $\F_n$ for all $n$.
-We will also say a group is of \emph{type $F_*$} if it admits a geometric action on a contractible CW complex.
-This is a strictly stronger condition than type $\F_\infty$, for instance Thompson's group $F$ is type $\F_\infty$ but not $\F_*$.
-The name ``type $\F_*$'' was coined in a 2018 talk by Craig Guilbault (for actions on ANRs), and is not exactly standard, but we use it here for ease of stating some upcoming results.
-Note that for torsion-free groups, type $\F_*$ is equivalent to being of \emph{type $F$}, meaning admitting a compact classifying space.
+Recall from the introduction that a group is of type $\F_n$ if it admits a geometric action on an $(n-1)$-connected CW complex.
+Type $\F_\infty$ means type $\F_n$ for all $n$.
+A group is of type $\F_*$ if it admits a geometric action on a contractible CW complex.
+For torsion-free groups, type $\F_*$ is equivalent to type $\F$, meaning admitting a compact classifying space.

-\begin{proposition} Let $\mathfrak{X}$ be a metric space satisfying the Arbitrarily Pinched Strong Link Criterion.
+\begin{proposition} Let $\mathfrak{X}$ be a proper metric space satisfying the Arbitrarily Pinched Strong Link Criterion.
 Let $G$ be a group acting geometrically on $\mathfrak{X}$.
 Then $G$ is of type $\F_*$. \end{proposition}

 \begin{proof} Let $x_0\in \mathfrak{X}$ and let $X\defeq G.x_0$ be the orbit, viewed as a metric space with the induced metric.
 Since the action is cocompact, $X$ is $r$-dense in $\mathfrak{X}$ for some $r$.
-Since the action is properly discontinuous only finitely many elements of $X$ lie in any metric ball in $\mathfrak{X}$, so $X$ is proper and the set of diameters of subsets of $X$ is discrete in $\R$.
+Since the action is properly discontinuous only finitely many elements of $X$ lie in any metric ball in $\mathfrak{X}$, so $X$ is proper.
+Since $G$ is transitive on $X$, finiteness of balls implies that the set of diameters of finite subsets of $X$ is closed and discrete in $\R$.
 Hence Observation~\ref{obs:discrete} says that $X$ satisfies the Morse Criterion.
-By Corollary~\ref{cor:lattice} and Theorem~\ref{thrm:contractible}, some proper Vietoris--Rips complex $\rips_t(X)$ is contractible.
+By Lemma~\ref{lem:lattice} and Theorem~\ref{thrm:contractible}, some proper Vietoris--Rips complex $\rips_t(X)$ is contractible.
 The action of $G$ on $\mathfrak{X}$ induces an action on $\rips_t(X)$.
 Since only finitely many elements of $X$ lie in any metric ball, $\rips_t(X)$ is locally finite, so the fact that $G$ acts vertex transitively on it implies the action is cocompact.
 Also, proper discontinuity ensures that all stabilizers in $G$ of simplices in $\rips_t(X)$ are finite.
 We conclude that $G$ acts geometrically on the contractible simplicial complex $\rips_t(X)$, so $G$ is of type $\F_*$. \end{proof}

 One application of Proposition~\ref{prop:geom_action} is to asymptotically $\CAT(0)$ groups.
-A group is \emph{asymptotically CAT(0)} if it admits a geometric action on an asymptotically $\CAT(0)$ space.
+A group is \emph{asymptotically CAT(0)} if it admits a geometric action on a (proper) asymptotically $\CAT(0)$ space.

 \begin{theorem} Let $G$ be an asymptotically $\CAT(0)$ group.
 Then $G$ admits a geometric action on a contractible simplicial complex, and hence is of type $\F_*$. \end{theorem}

 \begin{proof} First let $\mathfrak{X}$ be an asymptotically $\CAT(0)$ space on which $G$ acts geometrically (so $\mathfrak{X}$ is proper, see \cite[Exercise~I.8.4(1)]{bridson99}).
 By Lemma~\ref{lem:asymp_cat0}, $\mathfrak{X}$ satisfies the Arbitrarily Pinched Strong Link Criterion.
 Hence Proposition~\ref{prop:geom_action} applies, and by the proof of the proposition there exist $X$ and $t$ such that $G$ acts geometrically on the contractible simplicial complex $\rips_t(X)$. \end{proof}